jamiguel23/city-explorer-api/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

+## time estimate
+Name of feature: creating class forecast
+Estimate of time needed to complete: 30 minutes

+Actual time needed to complete: 2 hours

+Name of feature: .find method to search json file Estimate of time needed to complete: 3 hours

+Actual time needed to complete: 12 hours

 ## Credit and Collaborations

 - Lab6 WireFrame exercise with Rey Mercado
+- Lab7 WireFrame with Daniel Jackson